 This project will be co-directed by David Dettmann, US Director of the ACMS, and Academic Lead Morris Rossabi, Distinguished Professor of History, City University of New York and Senior Research Scholar at Columbia University.

-David Dettmann is an experienced professional in promoting Asian Area Studies educational outreach with past positions as Director of Outreach at the Center for East Asian Studies at University of Wisconsin-Madison (from 2009-2013), and at the Center for East Asian Studies at University of Pennsylvania (interim, Spring 2014).
-He is currently US Director for the ACMS.
+David Dettmann is an experienced professional in promoting Asian Area Studies educational outreach with past positions as Director of Outreach at the Center for East Asian Studies at University of Wisconsin-Madison (from 2009-2013), and as Associate Director at the Center for East Asian Studies at University of Pennsylvania (since Spring 2014).

 Visiting scholars will include:

-Dr. Christopher P. Atwood, Associate Professor of Central Eurasian History at Indiana University-Bloomington and author of Young Mongols and Vigilantes in Inner Mongolia Interregnum Decades, 1911-1931 (2002) and Encyclopedia of Mongolia and the Mongol Empire (2004)
+Dr. Christopher P. Atwood, Associate Professor of Central Eurasian History at the University of Pennsylvania University and author of Encyclopedia of Mongolia and the Mongol Empire (2004)

 Dr. William Fitzhugh, Curator of Archaeology and Director, Arctic Studies Center of the Smithsonian Institution and co-author of Genghis Khan & The Mongol Empire (2013)